ndoladimeji/helicopter-escapes/README.md

 # HELICOPTER ESCAPES

-This _HELICOPTER ESCAPES_ project is actually a project I carried out under the dataquest _data analysis course_.
+The title of this project is _HELICOPTER ESCAPES_.
+This is actually a project I carried out under the dataquest _data analysis course_.
 This project was created May 19, 2022.
 This README.md file was created May 21, 2022.
 There have been multiple instances of prison escapes whereby an inmate escapes by means of a helicopter.
-One of the earliest instances was the escape of Joel David Kaplan, nicknamed "Man Fan", on August 19, 1971, from the Santa Martha Acatitla in Mexico.
+One of the earliest instances was the escape of Joel David Kaplan, nicknamed "Man Fan", on August 19, 1971, from the Santa Martha Acatitla in Mexico..

 # Date Created